ovirovkin/nightwatch-test/README.md

 npm test
 ```

 An output of tests execution is xml file and screenshots (if applicable).
-Results could be found in `test-results` folder per specified version of the repo, example: `test-results/0.0.1/`
+Results could be found in `test-results` folder per specified version of the project, example: `test-results/0.0.1/`

 ### Gitflow Workflow